-The Temple-Wilton Community Farm is a year-round CSA with about 130 acres of pasture, hay fields, vegetable fields and woods and we provide 104 households with vegetables, milk, yogurt, cheese, eggs and meat.
+The Temple-Wilton Community Farm is a year-round CSA with about 130 acres of pasture, hayfields, vegetable fields, and woods.
+We provide 104 households with vegetables, milk, yogurt, cheese, eggs, and meat.

 We produce about 5 acres of vegetables and we milk from twelve to sixteen cows, as well as keeping calves and replacement heifers.
 We also keep 200 pasture-raised layer chickens.
 The creamery processes approximately 200 gallons of cow’s milk into yogurt and cheese every week and currently makes 14 different types of cheese, ranging from soft to extra hard.